NURS - Nursing (NURS)

 3 Lecture Hours.

-This course explores the concepts of informatics and professional dynamics in nursing.
-Basic computer competencies essential to nursing are introduced, along with skills required to locate and evaluate information (info literacy), arid process and communicate findings (info management) related to evidence-based nursing practice.
-The roles and behaviors of the professional nurse are also introduced.
-The influence of ethics and cultural/society issues on the nursing profession are explored as well as opportunities for personal and professional development.
+Exploration of the concepts of informatics and professional dynamics in nursing; introduction to basic computer competencies essential to nursing, including skills required to locate and evaluate information (info literacy), arid process and communicate findings (info management) related to evidence-based nursing practice; roles and behaviors of the professional nurse; exploration of the influence of ethics and cultural/society issues on the nursing profession as well as opportunities for personal and professional development.
 Prerequisites: Admission to the BSN program or approval from the Associate Dean for Academic Affairs.

 NURS 306 Foundations of Nursing Practice Theory